alr-internship/self-supervised-depth-denoising/README.md

     Applies augmentation to dataset, when the enable_augmentation flag is active.
     Augmentations are chosen randomly from a set of common ones.
     Package used is imgaug
+- [ ] Net can output negative values